florianbgt/myblog/content/Django_Oauth2_toolkit_Part2_Resource_server/index.md

 Then, we setup our views:
 - For the signup view, we send a http request to our authentication server with the new user information.
 We then forward back the response from the authentication server to the user
 - We do the same thing for the login view (GetTokenView) and refresh view (RefreshTokenView).
 That also allow us to keep the client id and client secret we created in the Part 1 of this article secret!
 - Same thing in the password change view.
-But here, we also pass the authaurisation header to the authentication server.
+But here, we also pass the authorization header to the authentication server.
 That will allow the authentication server to identify the user

 ```python
 ### users/views.py